Gayathri229/NamasteReact/Assignment11.md

    - If we don't use the Provider component itself, then it takes the default value.
 Let's take the below code as example for this second point.

 In the below code, I've displayed the Header twice with the Provider component & value passed and without the Provider component.
-Here, loggedInUser value is used in the Header component.
+Here, loggedInUser value is being used in the Header component.
 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/eac47036-d1bd-493a-a386-da12fb1e8fcc)

 As we can see here, the first Header has taken the passed value and the second one has taken the Default value.